 What does neutering/spaying a dog do?

 It is important to neuter/spay your dog to help prevent future health issues and to help detour unwanted behaviours later in life.
-In female dogs spaying can prevent your dog from going into heat, as well as help her live a longer life with less chances of having uterine infections and breast cancer which can be fatal in 50% of dogs and 90% of cats.
-Neutering your male dog can help prevent your dog from wandering away from home to find a mate, as well as, aid in detouring the behaviour of marking their territory by spraying strong smelling urine all over the house.
-Neutering and/or spaying your pet is the most cost effective way of keeping your pet healthy and spending the money at the beginning to spay or neuter your pet can save you a lot of unnecessary expenses later in your pets life!
+In female dogs, spaying can prevent your dog from going into heat, as well as help her live a longer life with fewer chances of having uterine infections and breast cancer, which can be fatal in 50% of dogs and 90% of cats.
+Neutering your male dog can help prevent your dog from wandering away from home to find a mate, as well as, aid in detouring the behaviour of marking their territory by spraying strong-smelling urine all over the house.
+Neutering and/or spaying your pet is the most cost-effective way of keeping your pet healthy and spending the money at the beginning to spay or neuter your pet can save you a lot of unnecessary expenses later in your pet’s life!
 Prevention is always better than a treatment plan!

-It is recommend that dogs be neutered or spayed at approximately 6 months of age.
-For female dogs this is preferrably done before their first heat cycle.
+It is recommended that dogs be neutered or spayed at approximately 6 months of age.
+For female dogs, this is preferably done before their first heat cycle.
 It is recommended that all pets be up to date with their vaccines prior to having any medical procedures done.

 How much does it cost to neuter/spay a dog?